Las Vegas summers get crackling hot. How does temperature affect solar panels? Should you worry about the heat making them less efficient?

 2) Choose polycrystalline blue solar panels instead of black monocrystalline panels.

-3) Keep a thermometer near your panels to monitor them and alert you if you need to cool them off.
-The panels may need a substrate attached underneath them to help diffuse heat or may need to be elevated further from the roof to allow for more air flow.
+3) Install a thermometer to monitor your solar panels and alert you if they need to be cooled.
+The panels may need a substrate to diffuse heat or further elevation from the roof to facilitate greater air flow.

-While solar panels are built to withstand high levels of heat, it’s important to take precautions to keep them cool and, thus, maximize their efficiency.
-Solar projects in some areas have actually failed due to the tremendous amount of heat they are exposed to from the abundant sunshine.
-However, you can enjoy long-term benefits from your solar panels by working with a professional installer, who can mitigate the amount of heat they’ll be exposed to over the course of their working life.
+It’s important to take precautions to keep your solar panels cool and efficient.
+Solar projects in some areas have actually failed due to the tremendous amount of heat they absorb from the sun.
+However, you can enjoy long-term benefits from your solar panels by working with a professional installer.
+They can mitigate the amount of heat your solar panels be exposed to over the course of their working life.